Christmas robin bunting

 Take the robin fabric and cut out the motifs in rectangles leaving approximately 1/4 inch between the robin and the edge of the rectangles.

-Pin a robin to the front of one of the patterned triangles.
+Pin a robin to the front of one of the patterned triangles, 3/4 inch from the top of the triangle.
 Using a zig zag stitch (I used width 2.5 and length 1.0) sew approximately 1/8 inch from the rectangle edge, the robin rectangle to the front triangle.
 When you get to a corner, stop to turn with the needle on the right hand side, otherwise you will leave a gap in the corner.
 Fasten off using reverse stitch.
 I used white cotton but if you are a neat sewer, you may want to use a more noticeable thread such as red or black.
 Repeat for all your front triangles.

 Place a front and a back triangle together with right sides facing.
 Pin along one diagonal side with the pin points facing the point of the triangle, turn over and pin along the other diagonal side in the same way.
 Sew starting at the point of the triangle all the way along a diagonal side with a 1/4 inch seam and taking out the pins as you go.
 Fasten off.
 Turn the triangle over and do the same on the other side making sure the seam is very secure at the point of the triangle by maybe reverse stitching there.